mbien1981/PD2-Mods/older_versions/src/use_deployables_on_carry_state/readme.md

-Allow the player to use their deployables on versions pre u102.
+Allow the player to use their deployables while carrying bags on versions pre u102.